jude123412/GT-Higher-and-Higher/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
-Modpack Version IE, v1.3 Beta.
+Modpack Version Ex, v1.3 Beta.

 **Additional context**
 Add any other context about the problem here.